-Hi, my name is Andrew Morten and I am the founder of TravelEssence.
-I was born and brought up in New Zealand and whilst I have lived in the Netherlands for 16 years, I am back in New Zealand and Australia 3-4 times each year for weeks each time, every year for the past 16 years.
-I often travel with my wife and three small kids and along the way have learnt how and how not to travel.
+Hi, I'm Andrew Morten from TravelEssence.
+I was born and brought up in New Zealand and have seen almost all of New Zealand many times.
+I have also travelled a lot in Australia through the last 45 years.
+I started TravelEssence in 2006 because I wanted to arrange holidays to New Zealand as I knew it myself.
+And that's not a 3 week trip in a camper ticking off the highlights at breakneck speed.
+I often travel with my wife and three small kids and along the way have learnt how to and how not to travel.
 Here are a few points and tips.

 1. Take it Slowly.
 Too many people try to see too much in far too short time.
 Australia needs almost a year to see it all and New Zealand probably 3 months.
 Unless you have this much time don’t try to race from one place to the next trying to see it all.
 It will wreck your holiday.
 Select your locations carefully.
 Spend 2-4 nights in selected locations, experience them well, get to know them.
 Enjoy them!